James FitzGerald, 13th Earl of Desmond

-James fitz John FitzGerald, 13th Earl of Desmond (died 1558), also counted as the 14th, ruled 22 years, the first 4 years as de facto earl until the death of James FitzGerald, de jure 12th Earl of Desmond, called court page, who was murdered by James fitz John's brother Totane.
-James Fitz John maintained himself in power by skilful diplomacy avoiding armed conflict and destruction.
+James fitz John FitzGerald, 13th Earl of Desmond (died 1558), also counted as the 14th, ruled 22 years, the first 4 years as de facto earl until the death of James FitzGerald, de jure 12th Earl of Desmond, called Court Page, who was murdered by James fitz John's brother Maurice fitz John FitzGerald, called Totane.
+James fitz John FitzGerald maintained himself in power by skilful diplomacy, avoiding armed conflict and destruction.
 He was appointed Lord Treasurer of Ireland in 1547.

 Birth and origins

 James was born about 1500, the second but eldest surviving son of John fitz Thomas FitzGerald and his wife More O'Brien.
 At that time his father was a younger brother of the reigning earl of Desmond, Thomas fitz Thomas, the 11th Earl, called the Bald.
 His father's family, the FitzGeralds of Desmond, were a noble cadet branch of the Old English Geraldines, of which the FitzGeralds of Kildare were the senior branch.

 James's mother was a daughter of Donogh O'Brien of Carrigogunnell, County Limerick, Lord of Pobblebrien.
 His mother's family was a cadet branch of the O'Briens, kings of Thomond, a native Irish family.